 Love Kindle publishing?
 Me, too.
 I adore it.
 If you’re a reasonably competent writer, and pay a little attention to what’s selling, you can make more money as an author than you can at any other trade.
 Or profession, for that matter.

-My Dad’s been gone for almost 30 years.
+My Dad’s been gone for 30 years.
 I miss him, and smile whenever I remember how he much complained about my writing.
 “It’s not a profession — it’s gambling,” he’d repeat when I told him about my latest article sale or book contract.

 Today, self-publishing is far from a gamble, it’s a sure bet — if you keep publishing.